Kirkyboys891/UK-Immigration-Economy-Impact-Excel/README.md

 ## Sample Questions Answered

 - Does immigration growth correlate with GDP growth or unemployment?
-- Which UK sectors rely most on foreign-born labor?
+- Which UK sectors rely most on foreign-born labour?
 - Are there regional patterns to immigration and economic impact?

 ## Tools Used